 Oily in some places, dry in some places, and flakiness in any of these places.
 You know you have dehydrated skin when you're flaking over top of those oily places.

-The Basic Plan to Treat Dehydrated Skin
+How To Treat Dehydrated Skin

 So, what does a skincare routine to treat dehydrated skin look like?
 Well, it looks like that insane multilayered skin care routine that can consist of ten plus steps.
 If you want something a bit more simple, the quick and easy, back to basics routine consists of three very easy steps – cleanse, hydrate, and seal.

 Seal: The last step is to seal everything in with an occlusive cream.
 This can be a lightweight lotion or emulsion, or even a heavier cream, If you're regularly more oily, I'd suggest a lightweight lotion, if you're dryer, go with a cream, or even a facial oil.
 Gel based creams are great, but if you still feel like your skin is tight after a gel, you may want to switch to a heavier, more emollient moisturizer.
 Look for products that contain glycerin since it is a humectant that will pull water from the environment deeper into the skin.